edbennett/lava-ros-lectures/decks/generation/slides.md

 ![Illustrations of the average plaquette and the link trace](./images/physical_checks.svg)

 Script:
-Other observables frequently used to check consistency include the average (spatial, tempoeral, or global) plaquette, and the trace of all gauge links.
+Other observables frequently used to check consistency include the average (spatial, temporal, or global) plaquette, and the trace of all gauge links.
 While these are less likely than a checksum to identify an individual bit flip, their greater physical interpretability means they can help identify whether the structure of a configuration has been read correctly; since the checksum only looks at the raw binary data, it cannot verify this.

 -